-The novel corona virus (COVID-19/SARS-CoV-2) is a global pandemic virus currently prevalent throughout NYC.
-This document contains information and resources to help the De La Salle Academy community respond to the financial hardships brought on by the corona virus.
+The novel coronavirus (COVID-19/SARS-CoV-2) is a global pandemic virus currently prevalent throughout NYC.
+This site contains information and resources to help the De La Salle Academy community respond to the financial hardships brought on by the coronavirus.

 Emergency relief funds to request from:

 The Actors Fund - The Actors Fund provides services and financial support to entertainment professionals facing personal or work-related problems.
 It is also a conduit for emergency financial assistance in times of pressing need or in response to catastrophic events.
 Funds are available to union and non-union workers in entertainment and the performing arts.
 Info to apply for funds

 New York Foundation for the Arts (NYFA) Emergency Grants - List of emergency grants resources for artists affected by COVID-19.
 Info

 Artist Relief - To support artists during the COVID-19 crisis, a coalition of national arts grantmakers have come together to create an emergency initiative to offer financial and informational resources to artists across the United States. - more info and apply

 Authors League Fund - The Authors League Fund helps professional authors, journalists, poets, and dramatists who find themselves in financial need because of medical or health-related problems, temporary loss of income, or other misfortune. - link; follow on Facebook for more updates

 Arts and Culture Leaders of Color Emergency Fund – apply